rslakra/Business/vantage-service/README.md

 - Create changesets in `liquibase/changelog/tables/`
 - Include both XML and YAML formats when possible
 - Test migrations on H2 before applying to MySQL
+- **Note**: H2 database files from older versions may need to be recreated after Spring Boot upgrade.
+Use `backupH2Database.sh` to backup data.

 ### Frontend Development
 - Use Thymeleaf fragments for reusable components